 Is a Google Sheets roadmap good enough for a real product?

 For early-stage products and small teams, yes.
-Sheets is a reasonable starting point when your backlog is short, your team is small, and your planning process is still evolving.
-The limitation isn't the tool itself — it's that spreadsheets don't scale well as the number of stakeholders, items, or feedback sources grows.
-If you're shipping regularly and keeping the sheet updated, it does the job until you have a clear reason to switch.
+A Google Sheets roadmap works well when your backlog is short, your team is small, and your planning process is still evolving.
+Spreadsheets stop scaling once your stakeholders, items, or feedback sources grow, but until then a maintained sheet does the job.

 How is a roadmap different from a backlog?

 A backlog is a full list of everything you might build, organized for engineering to pull from.
-A roadmap is a strategic view of what you plan to build, why, and roughly when — oriented toward stakeholders and communication.
-Roadmaps tend to be shorter, higher-level, and more time-bound.
-If your roadmap has 200 items, it's functioning as a backlog.
-Keep the roadmap to the work you've actually committed to or are actively considering for the near term.
+A roadmap is a strategic view of what you plan to build, why, and roughly when.
+Roadmaps are shorter, higher-level, and time-bound.
+A list of 200 items is a backlog.

 How often should I update a Google Sheets roadmap?

-Once a week is usually enough for most teams.
-Status changes more frequently than that can make the sheet feel unstable — stakeholders don't have time to track daily shifts.
-A Monday morning update that reflects the current state of all active items is a good habit.
-If something significant changes mid-week (a feature ships, a priority shifts dramatically), update it then and let your team know directly rather than expecting them to check the sheet.
+Once a week is usually enough.
+Updating status more often makes the sheet feel unstable, since stakeholders cannot track daily shifts.
+A Monday morning pass over all active items is a good habit.
+When something significant changes mid-week, update it then and tell your team directly.

 Authored by James Morton